 It shall be so.
 I'll choose a trusty man Who shall to Magadha before the morn.
 Meanwhile, prepare your daughter for the hills.
+(Indrany goes out joyfully.)
 It is not good.
 The man will learn the trick, A fierce barbarian, rapid as the storm, Violent, vindictive, stamping on the world, Like a swift warhorse, neighing to the wind, With nostrils wide for any scent of war, For men to kill, lands to lay desolate, Haughty and keen, armed with his violence, With the king's eye that reads the minds of men, - Such is the man she counsels me to tempt By palpable evasion.
 I will send Urmila to my fortress on the hills, But he, not Magadha, shall take her forth By secret nuptials.
-He is honourable Though violent, a statesman though too proud1.
+He is honourable Though violent, a statesman though too proud.
 The prejudices of our race and day Must yield to more commanding thoughts and views That suit the changing times.
-Custom is mutable.
-Only the breach of it is dangerous,
+Custom is mutable, Only the breach of it is dangerous, If too impetuously we innovate.
+It's best To circumvent opinion, not provoke.
+Who is there?
+Call Mayoor!
+The King's first task is to preserve his realm, Means honourable or dishonourable